 Types of extrajudicial measures

 Extrajudicial means outside the court.
-An extrajudicial measure is a way of holding teenagers accountable for their actions without going through the traditional court process.
+An extrajudicial measure is a way of holding teenagers accountable for their actions without going to court.

 When police stop a teenager, they decide whether an extrajudicial measure is the best way to deal with the teen’s case.
 If the police decide on an extrajudicial measure, the teenager will not have to go to court.